jnozzi/cocoadev.com/SiteContent/General/WindowIssue.markdown

 ----

-ehm... why don't they show up when you send them a makeKeyAndOrderFront? this is how I go about windows that are set not to be visible at launch time (with the exception of dynamically loaded windows, which I keep in their own nib and load with an [[NSWindowController]]).
+ehm... why don't they show up when you send them a makeKeyAndOrderFront? this is how I go about windows that are set not to be visible at launch time (with the exception of dynamically loaded windows, which I keep in their own nib and load with an General/NSWindowController).

 ----

 Are you sure your outlets are connected to actual windows?
 Have you logged window descriptions of all three windows?

-[[NSLog]](@"window1: %@ window2: %@ window3: %@", [window1 description], [window2 description], [window3 description]);
+General/NSLog(@"window1: %@ window2: %@ window3: %@", [window1 description], [window2 description], [window3 description]);

 If your windows are talking back to you, then I have to agree with the comment above.... ehm... why don't they show up??
 The only other thing I can think of is maybe the frame origins are getting messed up somewhere and the windows are getting positioned by the table lamp next to your monitor :-)